-Figure 2: Notification procedure
+Figure 2 Notification procedure

-4.1 SMS notification message
+4.1.
+Notification message

-An SMS alarm message is structured as follows.
+An SMS or Email alarm message is structured as follows: Device name | input name | status.

-Device name, input name, status

-- "Device name": contains a text chosen by the user.
-This can be set up in the system menu. - "Input name": contains a text chosen by the user, which is coupled to the input channel.
+- Device name: contains a text chosen by the user.
+This can be set up in the system menu. - Input name: contains a text chosen by the user, which is coupled to the input channel.
 This can be set up in the I/O menu for the relevant input.